 How to do?
 Some simple steps:

-- Make yourself visible: build a website in Chinese or open an official account on Weibo
+- Make yourself visible: build a website in Chinese or open an official account on Weibo and Wechat

-- Make sales.
-If you have a business license, you can start opening an account on online shopping stores like Douyin (yes, a social media but an online store as well), Tmall, Taobao, etc.
+- Make sales: If you have a business license, you can start opening an account on online shopping stores like Douyin (yes, a social media but an online store as well), Tmall, Taobao, etc.

 - Official well-known brands

-- Products that everybody buy
+- Products that everybody buys